 During the second semester of the junior year, students are encouraged to contact college admission offices, visit as appropriate, contact college coaches where there is interest in collegiate athletics participation, and plan for the senior year college process and course selections.
-Before the summer break, college counselors work with advisees to identify faculty who may serve as recommenders.
+Financial Aid and Scholarship Workshops are held for parents.
+Before the summer break, college counselors work with students to identify faculty who may serve as recommenders.